Effects of Hurricane Ike in Texas: Kemah, Seabrook, Taylor Lake Village and El Lago

 House in Kemah, TX, that was struck by Hurricane Ike in 2008.

-Kemah, Texas, about 35 mi south of Houston, was without power and water, and still had 5 feet of flooding on Saturday, September 13, 2008.
-State Highway 146 was closed at the 2094 intersection.
+Kemah, about 35 mi south of Houston, was without power and water, and still had 5 ft of flooding on Saturday, September 13, 2008.
+SH 146 was closed at the FM 2094 intersection.
 There was a lot of debris on the roads, completely covering some lanes.

 Severe damage occurred at the Kemah Boardwalk, the site of many popular restaurants and shops, as well as a small waterfront amusement park with various rides, including a carousel, kiddie train and Ferris wheel overlooking Galveston Bay.
 The entire first floor of Landry's seafood restaurant was demolished and swept away, as well as those of neighboring structures.
 The Boardwalk had received 4 million visitors per year.

 In an interview on local CBS affiliate KHOU-TV, the Boardwalk manager expressed confidence that despite such unprecedented devastation to the tourist attraction, the site would be rebuilt.

-In Seabrook, most homes and businesses east of State Highway 146 (close to Galveston Bay) were flooded by storm surge, which included the Miramar subdivision and "Old Seabrook".
+In Seabrook, most homes and businesses east of SH 146 (close to Galveston Bay) were flooded by storm surge, which included the Miramar subdivision and "Old Seabrook".
 Homes along Todville Rd (which parallels Galveston Bay) were washed away, or had their entire bottom floors gutted.
-State Highway 146 just north of the Kemah Bridge was completely inundated, causing boats and other debris to collect on the highway after the waters subsided.
+SH 146 just north of the Kemah Bridge was completely inundated, causing boats and other debris to collect on the highway after the waters subsided.
 The Seabrook Waterfront district sustained substantial damage.
-The surge caused boats to float onto or very close to Nasa Road 1.. also destroyed boat docks and businesses along Nasa Road 1 all the way to the Nassau Bay Hilton hotel.
+The surge caused boats to float onto or very close to NASA Road 1 also destroyed boat docks and businesses along NASA Road 1 all the way to the Nassau Bay Hilton hotel.